 When I immigrated to Canada I found that I was unprepared and unaware of helpful tips.
 Even with all of my research and planning, there were still some surprises that I found along the way.
-Here are five tips that I think that all newcomers should know before immigrating to Canada.
+Here are five tips that I think all newcomers should know before immigrating to Canada.

 - PR Process in Canada | Common Ways to Immigrate